 - The focus of the environmental protection transportation system project is to invest in the development of renewable energy vehicles such as electric vehicles and hydrogen fuel vehicles.
 It also includes the early scrapping of old diesel vehicles and the use of diesel particulate filters (DPF) on old ships that help reduce emissions.
-Strengthen the competitiveness of Korean automakers in hydrogen-fueled vehicles.
+This will strengthen the competitiveness of Korean automakers in the development and production of hydrogen-fueled vehicles.

 Regarding the integration of digital and green energy industries, the government plans to promote four key projects: Smart Green Energy School, Digital Twin, Social Overhead Capital (SOC) Digitalization, and Smart Green Energy Industrial Park.

-The smart green school project will focus on digital education platforms to improve public satisfaction with online courses launched during the epidemic while turning to online education to further increase the demand for private education services as supplementary or alternative learning.
+The Smart Green School Project will focus on digital education platforms to improve public satisfaction with online courses launched during the epidemic, while turning to online education to further increase the demand for private education services for supplementary or alternative learning.